GeoSn0w/iSecureOS/README.md

 This application also does not include any analytics or advertisements code.

 ### Price
-This application is completely free and open-sourced.
+This application is completely.
+It's also Open-Source, but certain re-distribution rules apply.
+However, if you compile it for your own use, or if you wanna integrate parts of it into a bigger project of yours, feel free to.
+Reskins with the pure intention to redistribute the app under a different name and logo are not allowed.

 If you paid for it, you have been scammed.

 ### Official repo
 This application should only be downloaded from the official repo (https://isecureos.idevicecentral.com/repo) or compiled by yourself.